thecml/kubernetes-on-arm/README.md

    - Example: `my-awesome-webserver.default.svc.cluster.local` or just `my-awesome-webserver` may resolve to ip `10.0.0.154`
    - Those DNS names is available both in containers and on the node itself (kube-config automatically adds the info to `/etc/resolv.conf`)
    - If you want to access the Kubernetes API easily, `curl -k https://kubernetes` or `curl -k https://10.0.0.1` if you remember numbers better (`-k` stands for insecure as apiserver has no signed certs by default)
-   - The DNS server itself has allocated ip `10.0.0.10`
+   - The DNS server itself has allocated ip `10.0.0.10` by default
-   - The DNS domain is `cluster.local`
+   - The DNS domain is `cluster.local` by default
  - Central image registry
    - A registry for storing cluster images if e.g. the cluster has no internet connection for a while
    - Or for cluster-specific images that one not want to publish on Docker Hub